Guernsey Police: History

 In common with many communities, a historical development of parish constables formed the system of law enforcement for many centuries.
 In the 19th century, the people of Guernsey complained that this system was inadequate for a growing population, and a professional police force was demanded.
 The parish constables retained their historic role, but from 1853 uniformed assistant constables were appointed.
 Initially, there were four of them, with a uniform hat and belt worn over their civilian clothing.
 They provided full-time policing, under the authority of the elected parish constables.

 The current police force was formed following approval by the States of Deliberation in March 1915, consisting of an inspector, two sergeants, two corporals and eleven constables, with the force being formally founded on 10 April 1920.
 During the five-year German occupation of the Channel Islands the police had a difficult time whilst working alongside the German military police and the Feldgendarmerie (field police).
 In 1945 the force resumed its normal role and is now considerably expanded, as of 2018 it had 151 officers.
 These are supported by 94 civilian staff, who work in roles where warranted officers are not required.

 From March 2015, emergency calls for all emergency services in Guernsey have been routed through the Joint Emergency Services Control Centre (JESCC), linking police, fire, ambulance and coastguard services.

 In late January 2019, Guernsey Police led the investigation into the high-profile disappearance of Argentinian footballer Emiliano Sala, whose aircraft had last made radar contact near Alderney.

 On 10 April 2020, the Guernsey Police celebrated its 100th anniversary, with a planned set of events to commemorate this event.
 These events were postponed in light of the COVID-19 pandemic which resulted in a lockdown of the island as positive cases were confirmed in the island.

 Structure and ranks

 The force is headed by a chief officer (CO), with two deputy chief officer's (DCO) as a joint second in command.
-The current Chief Officer of Guernsey Police is Damian Kitchen, after the former CO Ruari Hardy stepped down from the roll in October 2024.
+The current Chief Officer of Guernsey Police is Damian Kitchen, after the former CO Ruari Hardy stepped down from the role in October 2024.
 As of 2025, the current (and only) DCO is Richard Bell, following the retirement of former DCO Phillip Breban in July 2025.
 The next highest ranked officer after the CO and DCO is Superintendent Liam Johnson.
 Each of the four branches within the Guernsey Police is headed by a chief inspector; the branches are uniformed operations, crime services, operations and specialist services.
 Significant units within these four divisions include the commercial fraud department, the economic crime division, the explosive ordnance disposal unit and the police dog section.